Identifying a field mushroom

 4. The stem snaps away from the cap

 The stem of an Agaricus has a texture that comprises a bundle of stringy cells running axially.
 The cap has a different texture.
 At the point of the junction of these two textures, there is region where the two will break apart cleanly.
 Try this for yourself with a supermarket mushroom.
 Note in this mushroom the dark gill colour.
+Note also that the gills are ‘free’, that is to say they are not attached to the stem.

 The point of separation should be between the top of the stem and the flesh of the cap.
 In some species the stem appears to break away cleanly, but close inspection will show that there is a piece of the flesh from the cap attached to the stem and the position of the separation is actually between the surface of the cap and the flesh of the cap.